nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 > **Figure S2.** Comparison of tandem running behavior in heterosexual
 > pairs across different experiments in (A) the duration of tandem
 > running until separation and in (B) total time spent in tandem during
-> 30 minutes observations.
-Data from Florida 2019 is from Mizumoto et
+> 30-minute observation.
+Data from Florida 2019 is from Mizumoto et al.,
-> al., 2020 \[18\], from Florida 2020 is from Mizumoto et al., 2021
+> 2020 \[18\], from Florida 2020 is from Mizumoto et al., 2021 \[16\],
-> \[16\], and Florida 2021 is from this study.
-(A) Kaplan–Meier survival
+> and Florida 2021 is from this study.
+(A) Kaplan–Meier survival curves
-> curves were generated for each pairing combination.
-The marks for
+> were generated for each pairing combination.
+The marks for censored
-> censored data are not shown.
-Shaded regions show 95% confidence
+> data are not shown.
+Shaded regions show 95% confidence intervals.
-> intervals.

 **Table S1**.
 Comparison of experimental conditions across studies.